 Python 3, your time is now.

 If the code you care about is still on Python 2, that's totally understandable.
 Most of PyPI's popular packages now work on Python 2 and 3, and more are being added every day.
+Additionally, a number of critical Python projects have pledged to stop supporting Python 2 soon.
 To ease the transition, the official porting guide has advice for running Python 2 code in Python 3.